Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

 Certificates take some time to get fully created since they need to be signed by their respective Certificate Authority.
-Since this is a process that can take an unbounded amount of time, we're providing a special method `beginCertificateCreate`, which returns a Poller, which will be able to manage the underlying Long Running Operation and wait until the certificate finished being created.
+Since this is a process that can take an unbounded amount of time, we're providing a special method `beginCreateCertificate`, which returns a Poller, which will be able to manage the underlying Long Running Operation and wait until the certificate finished being created.
 Here's a quick example on how to use this method: